RachitMittal247/Campsite-Listing-System/README.md

-# 🌲 Campground Listing System
+# 🌲 Campsite Listing System

 A full-stack web application that allows users to create, view, edit, and review campground listings.
 Built with the **MERN stack** principles (MongoDB, Express, Node.js) and EJS for server-side rendering, the platform integrates authentication, image uploads, and map location features to deliver a complete CRUD experience.